VSai2314108/RampUpCardiology/README.md

 The second layer of encryption should be hard coded at your choice.

-Entering reset into the input window instead of a epithet the word encrypt or decrypt should reset the random  layer encryption.
+Entering reset into the input window instead of the word encrypt or decrypt should reset the random  layer encryption.
 The commands decrypt or encrypt should ask for a string to perform the command on and return the encrypted or decrypted string.